Grasshopper fact sheet | Field of Mars EEC

 By eating plants, grasshoppers move energy from plants into the animal food web.
 They are then eaten by predators such as birds, reptiles, frogs, spiders, mantids and wasps.
 When grasshoppers are very numerous, they can damage garden plants, pasture or crops, but in natural habitats they are an important part of the ecosystem.

-Grasshopper resting on a native plant with green leaves in Heathcote National Park, NSW.
-Grasshoppers use chewing mouthparts to eat grasses, leaves and other plant material.
+Giant grasshopper resting on a native plant in Myall Lakes National Park, NSW.
+Giant grasshopper (Valanga irregularis) on a native plant in Myall Lakes National Park, NSW.
+Grasshoppers use chewing mouthparts to eat leaves and other plant material.

 What is the life cycle of a grasshopper?